 What we do

 We don't interfere with the content of the teaching.
 The school does that.
-The school's leadership decides where the money goes; we make sure the funding is there for what would otherwise fall away.
+The school and the foundation jointly determine which activities best align with the foundation's mission.
 We stick to the guidelines from OCW (the Dutch Ministry of Education) and ANBI: we don't pay for basic provisions that should be funded by the government, only for additional education and the cultural programme.
 As a donor, you can see every year exactly where your contribution went: in our annual report and on the ANBI page we publish every expense.

 How the money reaches the school

 The school commissions specific programmes or services.
 The teacher or organisation invoices the foundation directly, and we pay those invoices.
-The school decides the content, the foundation funds it.
 This way of working has been used successfully for years by other Amsterdam primary schools.

 And then?